 Located at the intersection of Reily Road and Oliver Road.
 Hilltop Park is equipped with a baseball/softball field, a basketball court, and playground facilities.
 A park that suits all ages!

 Located on Oak Avenue, a block north of the Wyoming Municipal Building.
 Oak Park houses two lacrosse/soccer/ football fields, a walking path, and a basketball court.
 In 2002, new playground equipment was installed, including a rock climbing structure.
-Accessible restrooms are available.
+Accessible restrooms and a picnic shelter are available.